A paper providing clarity and assurances to Catholics about Church teaching and moral issues regarding vaccination.

 “There remains a moral duty to continue to fight and to employ every lawful means in order to make life difficult for the pharmaceutical industries which act unscrupulously and unethically.
 However, the burden of this important battle cannot and must not fall on innocent children and on the health situation of the population – especially with regard to pregnant women.”3

 The Church distinguishes between the present unethical sourcing of vaccines and the use of historical cell-lines which were derived from aborted foetuses in the 1970s.

-Human society has often benefitted from the wrongs done in the past for which we must repent.
+Human society has often benefited from the wrongs done in the past for which we must repent.
 We live with the benefits of very questionable medical experimentation.
-For example, Edward Jenner, who invented vaccination, conducted research by injecting an eight-year-old boy with cowpox followed by smallpox.
+For example, Edward Jenner, who invented vaccination, conducted research by injecting an 8 year old boy with cowpox followed by smallpox.
 While today such experimentation would be unethical by any standards, we wouldn’t deny life-saving vaccination because of its dubious historic provenance.

 We hope that this document has been helpful in providing clarity and assurances about the moral issues regarding vaccination and we encourage Catholics to commit to protecting the most vulnerable in our society, one method of which is effective vaccination.

 Bishop John Sherrington